microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/beta/docs/Microsoft.Graph.Beta.WindowsUpdates.md

 This API is available in the following national cloud deployments.

 ### [Remove-MgBetaWindowsUpdatesPolicyComplianceChange](Remove-MgBetaWindowsUpdatesPolicyComplianceChange.md)
-Delete a complianceChange object.
+Delete a contentApproval object.
 This API is available in the following national cloud deployments.

 ### [Remove-MgBetaWindowsUpdatesResourceConnection](Remove-MgBetaWindowsUpdatesResourceConnection.md)
-Delete a resourceConnection object.
+Delete an operationalInsightsConnection object.
 This API is available in the following national cloud deployments.

 ### [Remove-MgBetaWindowsUpdatesUpdatableAsset](Remove-MgBetaWindowsUpdatesUpdatableAsset.md)